Where Is Colette Butler? Divorce Rumors Swirl As Shay Carl Deletes Social Media

 “My purpose is to rehab,” he added.
 “It’s my only priority.
 I will not be on the Internet.
 I’m sorry if you expected more out of me.
 I’m sorry I’ve let you down.
 I’m sorry I let my family down.
 I’m sorry I let myself down.”

-Shay Carl appear to now be retreating from the public view even more.
+Shay Carl appears to now be retreating from the public view even more.
 As We the Unicorns reported this week, the Shaytards vlogger shut down his Twitter page and privatized his Instagram account.
 The Shaytards family had already announced late last year that they would be taking an indefinite hiatus from their popular vlog, giving their five children a chance to grow up away from the spotlight for a bit.

 But the sudden retreat from social media has once again stirred up rumors that Colette Butler could he be headed for divorce.
 Fans speculated that the Shaytards mother is ready to move one, and some actively called on her to leave Shay Carl.

-The rumors reached a point when there were even some unfounded rumors that Colette Butler had already filed for divorce — though there appears to be no backing to this report.
+The rumors reached a point when there were even some unfounded rumors that Colette Butler had already filed for divorce, but there appears to be no backing to this report.

 #ColetteButler / #Mommytard Files for Divorce + #Shaycarl's hookers & Booze Scandal Exposed????https://t.co/IsMdyGgV8d #Shaytard #katilette pic.twitter.com/uRcLpYrfyW